 Before her father-in-law, the late Apostle John H. Boyd Sr. transitioned, he told her to be sure to do everything that God has called her to do.
 He said, “I hope you make that old record.
-When you do you will not want for anything, because God is going to put his approval on it like he has never done before.”
+When you do, you will not want for anything because God is going to put his approval on it as he has never done before.”
 And If you know anything about the late great Apostle Boyd, whatever he said was sure to happen.

 Why old songs?